Psycho (1960 film): Critical reception

-Initial reviews of the film were mixed.
+Immediate reviews and reactions from critics were extremely polarized.
 Bosley Crowther of The New York Times wrote: "There is not an abundance of subtlety or the lately familiar Hitchcock bent toward significant and colorful scenery in this obviously low-budget job".
 Crowther called the "slow buildups to sudden shocks" reliably melodramatic but contested Hitchcock's psychological points, reminiscent of Krafft-Ebing's studies, as less effective.
 While the film did not conclude satisfactorily for the critic, he commended the cast's performances as "fair".
-British critic C. A. Lejeune was so offended that she not only walked out before the end but permanently resigned her post as film critic for The Observer.
+British critic C. A. Lejeune was so offended that she not only walked out before the end, but permanently resigned her post as film critic for The Observer.
 Other negative reviews stated, "a blot on an honorable career", "plainly a gimmick movie", and "merely one of those television shows padded out to two hours".
 The Catholic Legion of Decency gave the film a B rating, meaning "morally objectionable in part".